statechannels/statechannels/packages/hub/readme.md

 ### Establishing a virtual channel between clients through the hub

-**NOTE**: Running this package makes a connection to a shared external Firebase database.
-So, to avoid colliding with other developers also running this package, set the environment variable `HUB_ADDRESS` to one that is likely not being used by any other developer for local development purposes.

 To connect to the `hub` from the browser `wallet`, the `hub` and the browser `wallet` need to:

 - Share the state-channel address of the hub.
 A good way to do so is to create a `.env.development.local` in the monorepo root with `HUB_ADDRESS` and `HUB_PRIVATE_KEY` defined.